avatar_48x48

 If marketers think that differentiating their products and services and engaging consumers is hard now, just wait until they try doing it when their brands devolve into category placeholders, a product or service that everyone knows, but isn’t known for anything in particular.
 That ‘s when no discount will be deep enough, which is a hard lesson that many retailers have already learned.

-Contributed to BSI by: Robert Passikoff, President, Brand Keys
+Contributed to Branding Strategy Insider by: Robert Passikoff, Brand Keys

 Good point relative to current category drivers.
 Brands driven by strong innovation may in fact create new drivers however.